An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Qualitative Findings

 \begin{quote} “I liked how it gave me feedback and told me why I got it right versus just bringing me to the next question right away.
 It was helpful and made me realize how my thought process was and how I got to the answer.” - P11, Suburban, \textit{Learn Your Way} \end{quote}

-In contrast, students in the \textit{Digital Reader} condition reported missing the ability to check their understanding and receive feedback through guided activities and tools such as quizzes, flashcards and look up tools:
+In contrast, students in the \textit{Textbook} condition reported missing the ability to check their understanding and receive feedback through guided activities and tools such as quizzes, flashcards and look up tools: